And the fastest three hours in media, the fastest week in media.

 Washington Post, I don't know what problems they've had in this regard.

-Um in this case, it probably is a high-ranking government.
+So in this case, it probably is a high-ranking government.

 It was the Clinton administration.

-I it probably was somebody at government.
+It probably was somebody in government.

-There probably is a source.
+It probably is a source.

 Your high-level sources, you know, they're the ones you go chase women with.